Contact us for specifics about your neighborhood?

 Illinois Housing Market at a Glance

-Sales and price information are generated by Multiple Listing Service closed sales reported by 23 participating Illinois REALTORS® local boards and associations including Midwest Real Estate Data LLC data as of June 7, 2021, for the period May 1 through May 31, 2021.
+Sales and price information are generated by Multiple Listing Service closed sales reported by 23 participating Illinois REALTORS® local boards and associations including Midwest Real Estate Data LLC data for the period.
 The Chicago Metro Area, as defined by the U.S. Census Bureau, includes the counties of Cook, DeKalb, DuPage, Grundy, Kane, Kendall, Lake, McHenry, and Will.

 National Association of Realtors Housing Market Update

 - In today’s whirlwind real estate market, houses are selling at astonishing speed – from sea to shining sea.

 - Four years ago, the average house spent 39 days on the market.
 Two years ago, homes were on the market for about 24 days.
 Today, that number has dropped to just 17 short days.

 Are we in a housing bubble?
 Escalating home prices have both buyers & sellers worried that the market is just “too good to be true,” and agents across the U.S. are getting bombarded with the ultimate question: “Are we in a housing bubble?”.
 Let’s take a look at what the experts say.